Muramas/DromaDiag/DromaDiag_Primer.md

 **Step 6 — Read method logic:** When you need to understand what a method actually does before patching it, use `dromadiag:decompile` to get full C# source, or `dromadiag:refs` to get a flat inventory of everything it touches.
 Both require DromadSpy.
 Paste the output directly into your AI conversation — the decompiled source gives the AI exact, confirmed method logic to work from rather than guesses from documentation.

 **Step 7 — Inspect live state:** Switch to DromadState (the companion tool) to verify that your mod's changes are actually having the intended effect at runtime.

-**What to pass to an AI:** Paste the contents of DromaDiag.txt directly into your conversation.
-The AI can read the type and method information and use it to write correct code without guessing.
-Always run the relevant `dromadiag:type` commands for any types your mod will interact with before asking the AI to write code — this ensures all method signatures, field names, and type relationships are confirmed from the actual assembly rather than assumed from documentation or memory.

 ---